 - some A1000s (those with the 'later board') had the Composite output that supported only monochrome.

 - one expansion option was called 'Sidecar'.
 It turned the Amiga into a fully XT-compatible PC, and plugged into the side expansion slot.
 The Sidecar was basically a stripped-down Commodore PC-10 board and a 5.25" disk drive, sharing the Amiga monitor, mouse and keyboard.

 - Apparently, newer Amiga 500 Revision 8 motherboards (with ECS graphics) can be identified by the logo that appears directly above the power and drive LEDs.
 If it reads A500 then it's a newer model.
 If it has the Commodore logo, it's an older model.
-The reason for this is that the newer A500 models produced used the same motherboards as the A500+, including the ECS chipset.
+The reason for this is that the newer A500 models were produced with the same motherboards as the A500+, which included the ECS chipset.